 Anti-Müllerian hormone (AMH): A hormone produced by the cells in ovarian follicles.
 It’s the best way to predict ovarian reserve, or the reproductive potential of the number of eggs in both ovaries.
 It decreases with age and is undetectable at menopause.

-Beta test: A blood test that detects levels of the pregnancy hormone called human chorionic gonadotropin (hCG).
+Beta test: A blood test that detects levels of the pregnancy hormone called beta hormone chorionic gonadotropin (HCG).
 When a pregnancy is successful, hCG will rise.
 Beta tests are ordered during IVF cycles.

 Cryopreservation: The frozen preservation of eggs, sperm, or fertilized embryos.

 Endometriosis: A condition that causes endometrial tissue, which lines the uterus, to grow outside the uterus.
-This can impact fertility if the tissue grows on other reproductive organs like the ovaries or fallopian tubes.
+This can impact fertility.
 It can also be extremely painful.

 Estradiol (E2): The main form of estrogen in your body during your reproductive years.